00Beetzncheez00/htb-reports/htb-artic(InProgress).md

 ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-4.png)

 2. Initial enumeration (**Command Used:** nmap -T4 -sV -sC -O -A -n -vv -Pn -p- 10.10.10.11 -d --reason) shows 3 ports open **(135, 8500, 40154)**.
 If you know your port numbers you will know right away that port 135 is Microsoft's COM/DCOM/RPC Endpoint mapper port.
-A simple google search can show you what all information and exploitation you can get from this port.
+A simple google search can show you all information and exploitation you can get from this port.
 It also looks like the high number port 49154 has been identified also as an RPC port (Attachment 3).
 Despite nmap displaying the service as "fmtp?" a quick search shows that is the port used by the Coldfusion Web Server software (Attachment 4).
-It is important to note that your scanning tools will give you false positive's and negative's.
+It is important to note that your scanning tools will give you false positives and negatives.
 It is a good idea to have multiple ways to verify the information you are getting.

 - **Attachment 3**